kingparra/hpfp/20_-_foldable/notes.rst

   length :: Foldable t => t a -> Int

   ·∾ :doc length
    Returns the size/length of a finite structure as an 'Int'.
 The default implementation is optimized for structures that are similar to cons-lists, because there is no general way to do better.

-   @since 4.8.0.0
   ·∾ length [(1,2),(3,4),(5,6)]
   3

   ·∾ fmap length [(1,2),(3,4),(5,6)]
   [1,1,1]